SOTR654/copy/docs/Objects/Sheet.md

     Ready: the page has content and is ready to be used.
     Updating: indicates that it is waiting for data from the api."

-  - name: isEmpty
-    type: boolean
-    description: Indicates if the page has content, useful to verify if <code>RefreshPage</code> worked.

 methods:
   - name: GetCell
     description: Returns the requested cell.